Michigan House Bill 4895

 - Most Michigan cities probably don’t use the Neonics already as the people in charge have degrees in Parks Management or are Naturalists and know the dangers of pesticides and herbicides and want to keep the public safe.

 - There is no need to wait and see like they did with DDT and Roundup when people and animals are being adversely affected.

-If you agree, please contact your local representative and ask them to support.
+If you agree, please contact your local representative and ask them to support this bill.